lgpcappiello/lgpcappiello.github.io/research.md

 ## Student research

 If you are a student interested in statistics research, [send me an email](mailto:cappiello@csus.edu)!
+I would be happy to chat with you about your options.

 ### Publications and Conferences